Get the details on your registration: learn how to manage your waitlist, withdraw from courses, audit courses and how to resolve course conflicts.

 Moving from the Waitlist

-Waitlist notifications are automated.
-Waitlist notifications are sent out 24 hours a day, 7 days a week.
+Waitlist notifications are automated and sent out 24 hours a day, 7 days a week.
 You are strongly advised to check your email account at least twice a day (morning and evening).

-If you do not register for the course within 24 hours, you will be removed from the Waitlist and will not be able to register for the course.
+If you do not register for the course by 11:59pm the next day (from receipt of the email), you will be removed from the Waitlist and will not be able to register for the course.
 If you miss the deadline, you will need to add yourself back to the waitlist or choose another course.

 Waitlist registration period